US Marines Drink Cobra Blood During Survival Training In Thailand

 — Indy World (@IndyWorld) February 16, 2019

-Cobra Gold has brought together military personnel from Japan, China, India, Singapore, Indonesia, Malaysia, and the U.S. According to Arab News, the United States sent 2,000 US Marines, 1,000 US soldiers and several officers from the Navy and Air Force to take part.
+Cobra Gold has brought together military personnel from Japan, China, India, Singapore, Indonesia, Malaysia, and the U.S. According to Arab News, the United States sent 2,000 U.S. Marines, 1,000 U.S. soldiers and several officers from the Navy and Air Force to take part.
 Besides eating snakes, spiders, and scorpions, the officers will also participate in humanitarian and disaster relief drills.

 Cobra Gold comes to an end on February 22.